A study on tuning parameter selection for the high-dimensional lasso: Empirical evaluation

 \subsubsection{F-score}

-To examine the ability of these procedures to perform model selection directly, we define the precision and recall for a particular $\beta$ (recalling that $\S = \{j: |\beta_j| > 0\}$) to be
+To examine the ability of these procedures to perform model selection directly, we define the precision and recall for a particular $\beta$ to be respectively (recalling that $\S = \{j: |\beta_j| > 0\}$ and $|\S|$ is the number of elements in $\S$)

-respectively.
 To parsimoniously represent both precision and recall at the same time, we use the $F$-score (sometimes referred to as the $F1$-score), which is the harmonic mean of the precision and recall:

 Observe that $F(\S)$ is equal to one if and only if $R(\S)$ and $P(\S)$ are both equal to one and equal to zero if either $R(\S)$ or $P(\S)$ are equal to zero.
 Thus, higher values represent better performance.

-For the low SNR case (\autoref{fig:FscoreLowSNR}), the 2-stage procedure, \BICcv, and both versions of \SQRT are quite poor (note that \SQRT and refitted \SQRT necessarily have the same F-score).
-If the design correlation, $\rho$, is low (columns 1 and 3), SSR is the best, though MCV also works quite well.
-The performance of MCV here depends much less on the correlation than in the previous sections, and it works well in high-$\rho$ conditions as well, where SSR is not very good.
-Ten-fold CV, \AICcv, \AICrmle, and \AICrcv\ have more variability than MCV, so while they occasionally perform better, they often perform worse, and the median performance tends to be slightly worse than MCV.
-Note that \SQRT is by far the worst performer in both cases as it tends to select an overly sparse model.

-For the high SNR case (\autoref{fig:FscoreHighSNR}), the 2-stage method works well across all settings of $\alpha$ and $\rho$ as does \BICcv, though slightly less so.
-When $\alpha$ is small, then \SQRT has good F-score performance, but it is the worst when $\alpha$ is large.
-SSR works reasonably well except when $\alpha$ and $\rho$ are both high.
-MCV is similar, though the behavior is less pronounced. \AICrcv\ works well for high $\alpha$ but is merely average if $\alpha$ is low.
-Ten-fold CV, \AICcv, and \AICrmle\ always fall in that order respectively and seem independent of the different scenarios, never performing particularly well relative to the best methods, or too poorly relative to the worst.
-As such, 10-fold CV strictly dominates the other two and \AICrmle\ should be avoided.
+As an aside, the SQRT and SQRT refitted methods will have the same F-score (as they select the same model).
+We nonetheless plot both of the methods to maintain easier comparability to other figures.